-So to manage your time properly, you need to find the right priorities.
+So to manage your time correctly, you need to find the right priorities.
 How would you do that?

 Every quarter of a year, I have a small session that I call a life review.
-I just spend some time on my couch and I go through my small notebook in which I note down all my thoughts and ideas.
-I check if I follow what I wanted to do, look for reason why things went well or why the didn't and come up with some action points for the next months.
+I spend some time on my couch, and I go through my little notebook in which I note down all my thoughts and ideas.
+I check if I followed what I wanted to do, look for reasons why things went well or why they didn't and come up with some action points for the next months.
 I also adjust my goals if needed.

 I have three different types of goals: Professional goals, personal life goals and relationship goals.
-And I try to keep each of those types on track with tasks on a daily basis.
+And I try to keep each of those types on track with tasks daily.

 What is priority